20 Worst Songs Of The 80s For Rock Fans

 # 8 – Nothing’s Gonna Stop Us Now – Jefferson Starship

 While Jefferson Starship song “”We Built This City” gets most of the hate, we’re actually going to exclude that one from this list and pick on another one of their 80s big hits.
-I loved Jefferson Airplane and even when they became the Starship albums like Red Octupus were. fantastic.
+I loved Jefferson Airplane, and even when they became the Starship, albums like Red Octopus were fantastic.
 But I guarantee you wouldn’t have found Marty Balin singing on a song like this.
-Listening to Grace Slick sing this song was really difficult to do after growing up listening to her singing those legendary airplanes songs.
-I mean her vocal performance is great as always and and so is Mickey Thomas’s but it’s just the song itself that is more sugary than one of those 10,000 calorie Cinnabons you get in the mall.
+Listening to Grace Slick sing this song was really difficult after growing up listening to her sing those legendary Airplane songs.
+I mean, her vocal performance is great as always, and so is Mickey Thomas’s, but it’s just the song itself that is more sugary than one of those 10,000-calorie Cinnabons you get in the mall.
 And please spare me the Andrew McCarthy staring video from Mannequin.

 # 7 – Just A Friend – Biz Markie